 - Shelter: Mice are shy creatures—they have to be!
 They’re attracted to dark, cluttered, secluded areas where they won’t be bothered… by predators or by you!

-How to keep mice from nesting in your home
+How to keep mice out of your house

 Mice don’t need much to get inside your home; they can squeeze through any opening the width of a pencil or wider.
-The best way to keep mice out is to find and cut off any of these openings.
-Mice usually find their access points around the following places:
+The best way to keep mice out is to find and cut off any of these openings and access points:

 - Door and window frames: Mice frequently sense drafts coming through small gaps between doors and windows and their frames.
 Reseal and weatherproof your frames seasonally.